Pete Candoli: Career

 Pete Candoli and his brother Conte formed a band that performed in the late 1950s and early 1960s and intermittently from the 1970s to the 1990s.
 In the early 1970s he performed in nightclubs with his second wife, singer Edie Adams.
 Heart surgery delayed his career at the end of the 1970s, but he returned to performing at musical festivals and with Lionel Hampton.
-He reunited with the Woody Herman band for its fifty-and sixty-year anniversary concerts.
+He reunited with the Woody Herman band for its fifty-and sixtieth anniversary concerts.

-Candoli was featured on the cartoon series The Ant and the Aardvark, which used a jazz score for its theme and musical cues.
+Candoli was featured in the cartoon series The Ant and the Aardvark, which used a jazz score for its theme and musical cues.

 Candoli died of complications from prostate cancer on January 11, 2008, at the age of 84.
-Conte Candoli died of the same disease in 2001.
+Conte Candoli died of cancer as well in 2001.